2/28/2024

 David O'Reilly

 Great question, Alex.
 Excuse me.
 And it's something that we're dealing with real time all the time.
-You know, having, you know, been in, you know, the lending market for a long, long time, I would say that I've never seen a construction loan market like this in my experience.
+Having been in the lending market for a long, long time, I would say that I've never seen a construction loan market like this in my experience.
 It's almost slipped on its head.
-You know, right now, the easiest construction loans we can get, Alex, are on the condos in Hawaii.
+Right now, the easiest construction loans we can get, Alex, are on the condos in Hawaii.
 And condo construction loans used to be the hardest ones to get.
-But construction lenders, and I've spoken to a number of them over the past several quarters, are saying, you know, if I make a construction loan on a multifamily asset or an XYZ asset, I don't know what the value of that asset is at completion, and I don't know what my takeout is.
-But with a pre-sold condo tower in Hawaii, I know exactly how I'm gonna get repaid.
+But construction lenders, I've spoken to a number of them over the past several quarters, are saying, if I make a construction loan on a multifamily asset or an XYZ asset, I don't know what the value of that asset is at completion, and I don't know what my takeout is.
+But with a pre-sold condo tower in Hawaii, I know exactly how I'm going to get repaid.
 So we've still seen a very constructive market as it relates to financing our condo towers in Hawaii.
-Flipping the kind of script there is, you know, even on a -the-mill multifamily asset like one Revo Row on the waterway in the woodlands, which is a tremendous project, in a market where we have a dominant market share, that was one of the hardest construction loans I've seen us try to get in my time at Howard Hughes.
-It's been a shortage of lenders that have decided that, you know, in a challenging market environment like we're in, we're not gonna lend on certain products.
-We're not lending on office, we're not lending on construction, we're not lending on fill in the blank.
-So the bids that we used to get, we'd have over 20, you know, we were down to two or three on that project.
-We still think we got a great execution, and we're still able to secure loans on our projects, given the incredible dynamics and returns that we're seeing on them.
-But it's definitely much harder today than it has been in almost any other time in my career.
+Flipping the kind of script there is, you know, even on a run-of-the-mill multifamily asset like one reaver row on the waterway in the woodlands, which is a tremendous project, in a market where we have a dominant market share, that was one of the hardest construction loans I've seen us try to get in my time at Howard Hughes.
+It's been a shortage of lenders that have decided that, you know, in a challenging market environment like we're in, we're not going to lend on certain product types.
+We're not lending on office.
+We're not lending on construction.
+We're not lending on fill in the blank.
+So the bids that we used to get would, you know, we'd have over 20, you know, we were down to two or three on that project.
+We still think we got a great execution and we're still able to secure loans on our projects, given the incredible dynamics and returns that we're seeing on them.
+But it's definitely much harder today than it has been at almost any other time in my career.

 speaker